pojesh/Anomaly-Detection/README.md

-# Real-Time Object Detection using YOLOv7
+# Real-Time Threat Detection using YOLOv7

 This project uses YOLOv7 to capture real-time video feed and detect the presence of fire, guns/weapons, knives, or classify frames as normal.
 It is built for safety and security monitoring.